-(Note: The following is the first of a series of articles looking at the history and evolution of agriculture in Georgia and Bulloch County.)
+Note: The following is part of a series of columns looking at how hard currency was introduced in Georgia and Bulloch County.

 Several years ago, I watched as a network news anchor talked about the beautiful weather predicted for that day.
 There had been a long period ...